-This article originally appeared on WGSN Insider
+This article originally appeared on WGSN.

 Forget Chinese pop stars, actors and TV personalities – internet celebrities (locally referred to as wang hong) – are darlings of the country’s online media with millions of devoted fans.
 They’re the superstars of the internet, earning upwards of $21m a year – and that’s at the lower end of the scale.

 Having effectively established themselves as their own economy, they’ve reached the top of China’s KOL (key opinion leader) tree; take model-turned-fashion designer Zhang Dayi – with more than four million Weibo followers she has been known to make upwards of 5,000 sales just seconds after posting new photos of herself modelling her latest line.
-The breadth and depth of Zhang’s influence has help garner a portfolio in excess of $46m last year – more than China’s highest-paid actress.
+The breadth and depth of Zhang’s influence has helped garner a portfolio in excess of $46m last year – more than China’s highest-paid actress.

-So, what do wang hong do to command such astronomical pay checks?
+So, what do wang hong do to command such astronomical paychecks?

 They work at it

 Online is such an instant medium that it would be easy to assume these cyber celebrities have achieved overnight fame.
 Piggybacking on this prevalent opinion, training centres have been popping up all over the country promising to teach wang hong wannabes everything they need to know about becoming an internet sensation.
 But, like any lasting success, the truth is these digital stars have worked at building their reputation for years – some for more than a decade – and while newcomers may be able to make an initial splash, their average online life expectancy is no longer than a blip.

 Major internet stars spend hours working up to seven days a week, to provide a steady flow of entertaining content to their fans.
 This helps them maintain their profile to keep followers engaged because digital popularity is ephemeral at best.